sitphp/commands/doc/8_tools.table_tool.md

 ->display();
 ```

 ## Sticky table

 You can "stick" your table to the same position with the `placeHere` method.
-You can then add or remove rows as you wish and re display your table at the same place.
-You can try this :
+You can then add or remove rows as you wish and re-display your table at the same place.
+Try this for example :

 ```php
 // In the "handle" method of your command class ...